giongto35/cloud-morph/README.md

 - C++ is chosen because it has good support for WindowAPI.
 - Golang is not really a crucial part in this design.
 It helps spawn Webserver conveniently.
 With [Pion](https://github.com/pion/webrtc/) library in Go, WebRTC streaming becomes really handy.

+## Challenge
+- Sync:
+1) Problem:
+- Goal: Setup the environment on local, push that environment to
+- 1. Docker image, but it requires pushing to a repo, which is a bit troublesome
+- 2. Sync Docker volume
+- 3.

 ## Roadmap

 - I need help to get review on Architecture + performance optimization.